kestra-io/docs/content/blogs/2024-10-DD-workflow-tools-comparison.md

 So, here’s a look at the key factors to consider when making your choiche:

 - **Ease of use**: How easy is it to get started with the tool?
 This doesn’t just mean a smooth installation: it extends to the entire user experience.
-A good workflow orchestration tool, in fact, should have an intuitive interface, so that managing and monitoring workflows doesn’t feel like rocket science.
+A good workflow orchestration tool should have an intuitive interface, so that managing and monitoring workflows doesn’t feel like rocket science.
 - **Flexibility**: Your workflow orchestration tool needs to adapt to different environments and data sources.
 Some tools might be great if you're working entirely in the cloud, but what if your workflows span cloud and on-premises infrastructure?
 Or, what if you’re dealing with a variety of databases, APIs, and batch-processing systems?
 The right tool should support a broad range of integrations and have the flexibility to handle different types of workloads — from real-time data pipelines to periodic batch jobs.
 Flexibility also means how easy it is to adjust workflows as requirements change, so you should ask yourself:" With this tool, can I add new tasks or integrate a new data source without overhauling the entire workflow?"
 - **Scalability**: Workflows start small but can grow complex fast.
 So, you need a tool that can scale not just with more tasks, but with higher volumes of data and a growing number of dependencies.
 Does the tool you're analyzing support distributed execution so it can handle multiple tasks in parallel across nodes?
 Does it continue performing well as the number of workflows increases, or does it slow down?
 For example, tools with native cloud support (or that are cloud-native) often scale better because they’re designed to handle large-scale, distributed workloads.
 - **Extensibility**: At some point, you’ll  probably need a feature that isn’t supported out of the box.
 So, in this context, extensibility refers to how easily you can extend or customize the orchestration tool to meet your specific needs.
 This could be writing custom plugins, integrating with proprietary systems, or creating custom monitoring solutions, and a highly extensible tool offers hooks or APIs that allow you to build on top of it.